lujessica/freedom/README.md

 4. Cultivate productive and healthy workflows and research habits
 5. Offer transparent and accessible educational materials, enriched by critical theory and concepts, to public audiences

+This project is made possible by the support of the African American History, Culture, & Digital Humanities (AADHum) initiative, the First-Year Innovation and Research Experience (FIRE), and the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, College Park.

 All questions and concerns can be directed to Jessica H. Lu, via jhl dot jessica at gmail dot com.